dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ## Settings for all app types

 This section lists host settings that apply to both HTTP and non-HTTP workloads.
-By default, environment variables used to configure these settings can have a `DOTNET_` prefix.
+By default, environment variables used to configure these settings can have a `DOTNET_` or `ASPNETCORE_` prefix.

+For more information, see the [Default builder settings](#default-builder-settings) section.

 <!-- In the following sections, two spaces at end of line are used to force line breaks in the rendered page. -->